 Poultry and pork

-Stock up on plastic bags and wrap, parchment paper, aluminum foil (try one of these genius uses for aluminum foil), and reusable containers for less than half the normal price.
+Stock up on plastic bags and wrap, parchment paper, aluminum foil, and reusable containers for less than half the normal price.
 These are more secrets your grocer won’t tell you.

 Birthday cake mixes

 Both everyday and seasonal flavors go on deep sales throughout the holidays.
 Think beyond the gingerbread to upcoming birthdays: This is the time to buy white, yellow, and chocolate mixes.
-(Related: Here’s exactly how to cut a cake, according to science.)
 And pick up cupcake liners too: They can drop 50 percent from $3 a pack.